Ssururx/epigenetic-clock-project-/01_data_acquisition_and_preprocessing/README.md

-# Epigenetic Aging Project: Step 1 – Data Acquisition & Preprocessing
+# Step 1 – Data Acquisition & Preprocessing

 This is the first step of my project to build an epigenetic clock.
 In this phase, I download, clean, and organize DNA methylation data from the Gene Expression Omnibus (GEO).